The service description files for Dinit each describe a

 lists the available properties.

-There are four basic types of service:
+There are five basic types of service:

 - Bgprocess services ("background process" services).
 This

-daemonizes or otherwise forks from the original process which starts it,
+process which "daemonizes" or otherwise forks from the original

-from the file and, if it is running as the system init process, can
+will read the process ID from the file and, if running as the system init

-- Scripted services are services which are started and stopped by a
+- Scripted services are services which are started and stopped by

 - Internal services do not run as an external process at all.
 They